undeconstructed/lek-retejo/content/lernu.md

   {{< lang en >}}
 ## Resources

 [UEA Facila](https://uea.facila.org/) - Short and easy articles in Esperanto.
+New articles are added often.

 [Plena Manlibro de Esperanta Gramatiko (PMEG)](http://bertilow.com/pmeg/detala_enhavo.html) is the fullest description of the Esperanto language.
 Warning: it might contain more details that you are looking for!

-[La bona lingvo](https://labonalingvo.org/) helps with good use of our langauge - i.e. how to use it more understandably, for clearest communication.
+[La bona lingvo](https://labonalingvo.org/) helps with good use of our langauge - i.e. how to use it most understandably, for clearest communication.
   {{< /lang >}}
 {{< /twolang >}}